Tips for Businesses Reopening the Office

 Changes to Our Office: One-way paths, limited access to communal spaces, additional spacing between desks.

-- All our hallways and stairways are now one-way paths, with reminders on the walls and arrows on the floors for directional assistance.
+- Hallways and stairways are now one-way paths, with reminders on the walls and arrows on the floors for directional assistance.

-- Our communal spaces like our breakrooms are now limited to four people at a time.
+- Communal spaces like our breakrooms are now limited to four people at a time.

 - Conference rooms are closed, and all meetings are conducted either over video conference or phone call.

-- Employees' desks have additional space between them to ensure at least 10 feet of space between them.
+- Employees' desks have additional space between them to ensure at least 10 feet of space around their desks.

 Changes to Our Operations: Remote Working, Flexible Shifts

 One helpful tip we’ve implemented is simply the reminder and reinforcement of our work safety measures.
-While having personal protective equipment (PPE) for employees is an obvious must-have as businesses reopen, one missed step is ensuring employees are using that PPE to keep themselves and others safe.
+While having personal protective equipment (PPE) for employees is an obvious must-have as businesses reopen, gently reminding employees to use their PPE is necessary until it becomes a habit.

 We’ve placed reminders throughout our offices about our new work safety measures.
 Both static and digital signage line our hallways and offices with reminders about always wearing masks, staying at least six feet apart, and frequent hand washing.
 We’re also encouraging our employees to remind one another about the importance of these measures.
 A Harvard Business Review article recently found that while many businesses focus on providing PPE and initially providing employees with recommended health practices, “if noncompliance is rarely addressed, healthy behavior becomes a joke.”